JUVARE INTERNSHIP

 02. Action Over Hesitation

-At the beginning of my internship, I felt nervous about designing something my team might not like.
-I would spend too much time trying to gather all the information upfront, afraid to make a mistake.
+At the beginning of my internship, I was afraid to make a mistake or design something the team wouldn’t like.
 During a conversation with one of my mentors, they encouraged me to let go of that fear and simply start designing.
-They emphasized that it’s better to create something tangible and iterate based on feedback than to delay progress by overthinking.
+Instead of delaying when I was unsure, I started making multiple options for the team to look at and discuss.
+I became a lot more comfortable with ambiguity and uncertainty.
 This shift in mindset helped me become more confident and proactive in my work.

 Email me if you’re interested in hearing more about my experience at Juvare.